GSA/digitalgov.gov/content/posts/2016-10-26-gsa-launches-new-ai-virtual-reality-and-authentication-programs.md

 ---
+url: /2016/10/26/gsa-launches-new-ai-virtual-reality-and-authentication-programs/
 date: 2016-10-26 10:00:17 -0400
-title: 'GSA launches new AI, Virtual Reality, and Authentication Programs'
+title: GSA launches new AI, Virtual Reality, and Authentication Programs
 summary: 'Today we&rsquo;re launching three new initiatives powered by GSA Digital Communities that leap federal agencies ahead on some of the most innovative new capabilities becoming available to our programs &amp;#8212; Artificial Intelligence, Virtual/Augmented Reality, and the U.S. Digital Registry.
 These new Communities and portal are products of inter-agency collaboration and our shared commitment pushing the'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Communities
   - Managing Digital